Shit: United States

 An episode of South Park, "It Hits the Fan" (original airdate 20 June 2001), parodied the hype over the Chicago Hope episode.
-In it, "shit" is used 162 times, and a counter in the corner of the screen tallies the repetitions (excluding the 38 instances of the word's use in written forms, raising the total to an even 200).
+In it, "shit" is used 162 times, and a counter in the corner of the screen tallies the repetitions (excluding the 38 instances of the word's use in written forms, raising the total to 200).
 South Park airs on American cable networks, which are outside the FCC's regulatory jurisdiction and whose censorship of vulgar dialogue is at the discretion of the cable operators.

 Since that episode, the word (as well as many on-screen depictions of feces, as well as defecation) has become a mainstay of South Park.
 Various episodes also feature a character, Mr. Hankey, who is a sentient piece of excrement.
 Other Comedy Central series, along with programming on other cable networks including FX, TBS, and as of March 2014, Adult Swim, also regularly employ the word shit.
 Episodes of Graceland, on the USA Network, do also.